-If you’re looking for a balance transfer card that also earns cash back on new purchases, the Citi® Double Cash Card – $100 Cash Back Offer is our top pick with it’s flat-rate cashback program and added perks.
+If you’re looking for a balance transfer card that also earns cash back on new purchases, the Citi® Double Cash Card – 18 month BT offer is our top pick with it’s flat-rate cashback program and added perks.

 While the balance transfer offer is one of the highest, this card offers more than an opportunity to pay off debt with a cashback program.
 The cashback program allows you to earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
 This is one of the best flat-rate cashback rates around, and especially good for a card offering a long balance transfer period since many balance transfer cards lack rewards.
 Just don’t let the prospect of cash back lead you to overspending — remember your goal is to pay off debt, not get into more.

 Check out our collection of balance transfer resources.